julian-aldaz/Resume-Projects/README.md

-# Splunk_Lab: Resume project to show basic proficiency in Splunk Cloud
+# Splunk Lab: Resume project to show basic proficiency in Splunk Cloud

+Setup:
+1. Using Splunk Cloud to analyize HTTP logs
+2. Using this json file that has HTTP sample logs: https://raw.githubusercontent.com/0xrajneesh/30-Days-SOC-Challenge-Beginner/refs/heads/main/http_logs.json